 First and foremost, you should consult with an experienced employment law attorney.
 An attorney can review the facts of your case and determine whether you have a claim for wrongful termination.
 They can also advise you on the best course of action to take, whether that is filing a lawsuit or negotiating with your former employer.

-If you’ve been wrongfully terminated, don’t hesitate to reach out to an experienced employment law attorney for help.
+If you’ve been wrongfully terminated, don’t hesitate to reach out to an experienced attorney for wrongful termination for help.
 With their guidance, you can protect your rights and get the justice you deserve.

 2) Understand the laws in your state